GergelyTuri/chronicSleepRecordings/Software/software-guide/export-video.md

 ### Export video in Sirenia Acquisition

-1. In the top toolbar, select 'File > Export > Video'.
-A small pop-up named 'Export Video' will appear.
+1. In the top toolbar, select 'File > Export > Video'
+    * A small pop-up named 'Export Video' will appear
 2. In the 'File' prompt, choose the desired folder destination and filename
     * It's recommended to export all videos corresponding to each mouse into separate folders
 3. Set the date/time range you would like to export in the 'Start Time' and 'End Time' prompts (format: MM/DD/YEAR HH:MM:SS.00)
     * **Video duration should be no longer than 24 hours (24:00:00)**
 4. Select the `.webm` file extension
 5. Select the desired camera video source (select only one source per video export)
+6. Click 'OK'
-6. Click 'OK'.
-A new 'Exporting Video' window will appear with a green progress bar.
+    * A new 'Exporting Video' window will appear with a green progress bar
-7. Once complete, a new window will pop up asking 'Optimize webm file?'.
-Click 'Yes'.
+7. Once complete, a new window will pop up asking: 'Optimize webm file?'
+    * Click 'Yes'

   ![Export Video pop-up window](https://raw.githubusercontent.com/GergelyTuri/chronicSleepRecordings/master/images/export-video.JPG)